These 15 Strategies Will Help You Save Big on Your Universal Orlando Trip

 The parks are full of fun T-shirts, plush toys strategically placed at a kid’s eye level and themed gear, such as wizarding wands and robes, all at a huge markup.

 Save money on souvenirs by purchasing toys from a different retailer and packing them in your suitcase.
 Then, when you arrive at your hotel, sneak them out and make them magically appear on your kids’ pillows.
-Wizarding World house robes go for about $110 in the park, compared to roughly $25-$80 on sites like Amazon.
+Wizarding World house robes go for about $140 in the park, compared to roughly $25 to $80 on sites like Amazon.

-AAA members receive 10% off food inside the parks, so make sure to take your membership card with you.
-American Express also offers discounts, but the perks change often.
+American Express offers discounts, but the perks change often.
 You can download the Universal Orlando app to see which offers are available through American Express.

 15. Complain a Little